caiomcg/PlayingCards/README.md

 ### controllers folder

-The controllers folder handles all of the validations specific to a particular route, being them: parsing query parameters or address parameters, inserting/retrieving content from the database or preparing a properly formatted response.
+The controllers folder handles all of the validations specific to a particular route, being them: parsing query parameters or address parameters, and inserting/retrieving content from the database to a formatted response

 ### db folder